-Chandigarh University Ranks Amongst the Top 100 Engineering & Management Institutions of India in NIRF Ranking 2020 Released by MHRD
+Chandigarh University ranks amongst the Top 100 Engineering & Management Institutions of India in NIRF Ranking 2020 released by MHRD

-Compared to 2019; CU up 33 notches in Engineering and up by 13 positions in Management Category in NIRF Rankings 2020 CHANDIGARH, India, June 19, 2020 /PRNewswire/ -- Banking on a strong performance in parameters like research & professional practice, perception, campus placements, learning outcomes, outreach & inclusivity, Chandigarh University has barged into top 100 Engineering and top 60 Management Institutions of India in the National Institutional Ranking Framework (NIRF) Ranking 2020 released by Ministry of Human Resource Development, Government of India.
+Chandigarh, June 19 (ANI/PRNewswire): Banking on a strong performance in parameters like research & professional practice, perception, campus placements, learning outcomes, outreach and inclusivity, Chandigarh University has barged into top 100 Engineering and top 60 Management Institutions of India in the National Institutional Ranking Framework (NIRF) Ranking 2020 released by Ministry of Human Resource Development, Government of India.
 CU has improved its ranking as compared to 2019 rankings and has registered an upward of 33 notches in Engineering while the university improved its ranking by 13 notches in the management category.

-University Pro-Chancellor, Dr. R.S.Bawa, said, "Chandigarh University has registered improvement in all the parameters which are taken into consideration by MHRD while preparing the ranking of the elite institutions of the country in NIRF Ranking.
-Last year Chandigarh University ranked 117th in the Engineering domain but in 2020 rankings, CU has managed to improve its ranking by moving up 33 positions and registering 84th rank in the top 100 engineering universities and institutions ranking."
+"Chandigarh University has registered improvement in all the parameters which are taken into consideration by MHRD while preparing the ranking of the elite institutions of the country in NIRF Ranking.
+Last year Chandigarh University ranked 117th in the Engineering domain but in 2020 rankings, CU has managed to improve its ranking by moving up 33 positions and registering 84th rank in the top 100 engineering universities and institutions ranking," said University Pro-Chancellor, Dr RS Bawa.
 In the engineering domain, Chandigarh University ranked 13th in all North India while it ranked 3rd in North India Private Engineering University rankings.
 In the management domain, Chandigarh University ranked 10th in all North India Management Institutions Ranking.

 ALSO READ